Pssst…Magic bullet healing and exercise alone is not going to make a sustainable or recognizable difference…you might even cause more damage

 - Total body conditioning exercises

-When DRA is present, it can also lead to abdominal trigger points that can refer to the vulvar-vaginal area and contribute to urinary urgency.
+When DRA is present it weakens the abdominals and all the associated areas.
+A DRA can also lead to abdominal trigger points that can refer to the vulvar-vaginal area and contribute to urinary urgency.
 DRA is a threat to women’s physical, mental and emotional well-being and it cannot be whittled down to a one-size-fits-all exercise.

-As practitioners, we need to take a holistic approach to healing and correcting the DRA.
-I can go on and on, but that’s not the point of this blog.
+As a practitioner, I take a holistic approach to healing and correcting the DRA.

-When I first read the article I was taken aback by the recommendations that included “pull in your abdominals as hard as possible” (a recipe for increased organ prolapse) or “press your lower back into the floor” (which creates poor biomechanics and reinforces poor function and posture).
+When I first read the “viral article” I was taken aback by the recommendations that included “pull in your abdominals as hard as possible” (a recipe for increased organ prolapse) or “press your lower back into the floor” (which creates poor biomechanics and reinforces poor function and posture).
 I am confident in saying that these recommendations rarely work in correcting Diastasis Recti Abdominis or any other physical problem.
+They are outdated principles.

-After 14,704 healing I can say with all honesty that DRA requires a macroscopic, holistic full body approach that includes the pelvic floor muscles.
+After 14,704 healing I can say with all honesty that DRA requires a holistic full-body approach that includes the pelvic floor muscles.
 But this blog is not about how to heal a DRA.
 I want to address a much bigger issue that women are dealing with and many times get sucked into thinking.

 Magic Bullet Healing Syndrome